Projects

 Hawkpost

-The tool helps you in situations where you want to receive certain information securely.
+The tool helps in situations where you want to receive certain information securely.
 You just need to generate a link, share it, then anything submitted on that URL is automatically encrypted (in the sender’s browser) and forwarded to your email.

 Source: https://github.com/whitesmith/hawkpost